MinovskySociety/GUNDAM/doc/prog_doc/match_using_match.md

 ## Description

 Graph pattern matching, return the number of matches it has found for query_graph in target_graph.

-Can specify:
+## Template parameters

 * match_semantics
   > match semantics, can be configure as: